 Patrick Phillips, University of Oregon (Co-Chair)

-Ed Buckler, Cornell University
+Ed Buckler, USDA-ARS/Cornell University

 Catherine Linnen, University of Kentucky